idugan100/SalisburyAnalytics/README.md

-## About Screech
+## About Salisbury Analytics

-Laravel is a web application built to help the Student of Salisbury University.
-Screech utilizes aggregate grade information obtained by the Public Information act to provide unique and informative grade visualizations.
+Salisbury Analytics is a web application built to help the Student of Salisbury University.
+It utilizes aggregate grade information obtained by the Public Information act to provide unique and informative grade visualizations.
 You can visit the site at https://salisburyanalytics.com.

 ## Tech Stack

-- Front End: Blade, Tailwind, Flowbite, Larapex Charts
+- Front End: Blade, HTMX Larapex Charts
+- Styling: Tailwind, FlowBite
 - Back End: PHP, Laravel
 - Database: MYSQL
+- Hosting: AWS EC2
+- Uptime Monitering: Status Cake